wesleybertipaglia/repository-template/CONTRIBUTING.md

 # Contributing to the Learning Repository

-Thank you for your interest in contributing to the Learning Repository.
+Thank you for your interest in contributing to this repository.
 Your contributions can help make this repository a valuable resource for the community.
 Whether you want to fix a typo, add new content, or improve existing materials, your help is greatly appreciated.

 ## How to Contribute